 - Explain differences between informative, social norm, and health based messages, and state how and why they are used.

-- State the common learning objectives that are effective when teaching nutrition to preschoolers.
+- State the common learning objectives that are effective when teaching nutrition to young children.

 - List at least 3 formal nutrition activities that can be incorporated in the classroom.